ttacker/http-extensions/draft-ietf-httpbis-digest-headers.md

 - partially-contained in the message body,
 - or not at all contained in the message body.

+The resource is specified by
+the effective request URI,
-The resource is specified by the effective Request-URI, the HTTP semantics of the message and any cache-validator contained in the message.
+the HTTP semantics
+and any cache validator contained in the message.

 For example, in a response to a HEAD request, the digest is calculated using  the representation data that would have been enclosed in the payload body